borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 #### Subvolume discovery

-For any read-write subvolume you'd like backed up, add its subvolume path to borgmatic's `source_directories` option.
-Btrfs does not support snapshotting read-only subvolumes.
+For any read-write subvolume you'd like backed up, add its subvolume path to borgmatic's `source_directories` option. borgmatic does not currently support snapshotting read-only subvolumes.

 <span class="minilink minilink-addedin">New in version 2.0.7</span> The path can
 be either the path of the subvolume itself or the mount point where the